 What We've Achieved

-Bon Aqua International, Inc.™ prides itself on the quality of work that we have provided our customers during our company's 25 year history.
-We have detailed a few of our projects to verify the sustainability, reliability, and feasibility of using this environmental method of water treatment instead of the standard toxic chemical concoctions that are the norm.
+Bon Aqua International, Inc.™ prides itself on the quality of work and durability that we have provided our customers during our company's 25+ year history.
+We have detailed some of our projects to verify the sustainability, reliability, and feasibility of using this environmental method of water treatment instead of the standard toxic chemical concoctions that are the norm.
 These institutions are making a difference.

 For further information, contact us at email@example.com